 It is often said that Japanese people are born Shinto and that they die Buddhist and many happy rituals are regarded as shinto rituals, whereas sad occasions are seen as Buddhist rituals.
 For example, weddings are mostly celebrated at shrines whereas funerals generally are held at temples.

 Japan Wonder Travel Tours

 Shintoism and Buddhism play a significant role in the present day of Japan in several aspects.
-Many people, observe both Shintoism and Buddhism and subsequently visit both shrines and temples in their life, albeit for different occasions.
+Many people observe both Shintoism and Buddhism and subsequently visit both shrines and temples in their life, albeit for different occasions.
 You might not easily spot the existence of Shintoism and Buddhism at first sight, as religious beliefs are usually not shown clearly in public.
 But both Buddha and the 8 million Shinto deities are highly respected and the two beliefs co-exist peacefully together in the society.
-If you get a chance to visit both shrines and temples during your time in Japan, remember what you learn today and compare the differences between them!
+If you get a chance to visit both shrines and temples during your time in Japan, remember what you learned today and compare the differences between them!